 2. Wear a hat to protect your head and face from the sun.

 3. Don’t wear dark color shirts or hats.
 They will absorb the heat and get very hot.

 4. Drink plenty of water.
-Some stadiums allow fans to bring in sealed bottles of water, so check before you go and bring plenty with you.
+Some stadiums allow baseball enthusiasts to bring in sealed bottles of water, so check before you go and bring plenty along.